cyrilletuzi/angular-async-local-storage/docs/VALIDATION.md

 this.localStorage.getItem('test', { schema })
 ```

-What's expected in `items` is another JSON schema,
+What's expected in `items` is another JSON schema.
-so you can also add the other optional validations related to the chosen type.

 ## How to validate nested types